Home

 What is a book?
 Where is its future?
 How does technology shape our relationship to words & images, thinking & imagining, ideas & culture, community & local economy?

-Local flavor & global— Sebastopol is book-ended by Iota Press traditional letterpress printing at one end of town and cutting-edge O’Reilly Media at the other.
-Sonoma County, California, is rich with writers, artists and book & technology professionals.
+Local flavor & global— Sebastopol is a book arts town.
+We’re book-ended by Iota Press traditional letterpress printing at one end of town and cutting-edge O’Reilly Media at the other end, with a variety of bookstores at the center: Copperfield’s Books, Many Rivers Books Mockingbird Books and Ben Kinmont Bookseller.
+During an era when many towns are losing independent book stores to online or big box competition, Sebastopol is fortunate to keep the love of books and bookstores alive.
+All of Sonoma County, California, is rich with writers, artists, and book and technology professionals.

 Books are revolutionary!
 An article in the Los Angeles Times on the Future of Reading (7-18-10) stated, “Electronic reading devices are transforming the concept of the book.”
 People who enjoy holding a bound book in their hands may fear the digital revolution, but “book” has always been revolutionary.
 It derives from the Latin for “papyrus”— “volumen”—signifying “circular movement, roll, spiral, whirlpool, revolution, a rolled manuscript or book.”